JTOLEDOJ/Modeling-of-Combined-Faults-in-Induction-Machines/README.md

 # Instructions for Understanding the Code Tree of the Paper Titled "Modeling of Three-Phase Induction Machines Under Combined Inter-Turn Fault and Mechanical Eccentricity"

-## NOTE: The code will be made available upon the acceptance of the paper for publication.
-This is to ensure compliance with the agreement signed by the authors, which guarantees that the work, or any part of it, has not been previously published elsewhere.

 ### Modification of the Meeker (2004) design
 Files in the "desenhos" folder